 Introduction

 Globally, sericulture is practiced in over 60 countries, with China and India emerging as dominant leaders in production, technology and market influence.
 China remains the world’s largest producer of silk, contributing nearly 70–80% of global raw silk output, largely supported by extensive mulberry cultivation, advanced rearing technologies and a well-organized cocoon-to-fabric value chain.
 While countries such as Uzbekistan, Thailand, Vietnam, Brazil, and Japan also participate in silk production, their output is comparatively smaller, focusing mainly on mulberry or niche artisanal silk production (1, 2).
-The global silk industry plays a major socio-economic role, particularly in rural regions, generating millions of employment opportunities, especially for women and small-scale farmers, due to its labor-intensive nature (2).
-In recent years, changes in production dynamics have been observed: while traditional producers like China, Thailand and Brazil have experienced declines due to rising labor costs and industrial shifts, India, Uzbekistan and Vietnam have shown growth driven by government support, expanding domestic markets and interest in sustainable natural fibers (3).
+The global silk industry plays a major socio-economic role, particularly in rural regions, generating millions of employment opportunities, especially for women and small-scale farmers, due to its labour-intensive nature (2).
+In recent years, changes in production dynamics have been observed: while traditional producers like China, Thailand and Brazil have experienced declines due to rising labour costs and industrial shifts, India, Uzbekistan and Vietnam have shown growth driven by government support, expanding domestic markets and interest in sustainable natural fibers (3).
 With increasing global demand for eco-friendly, biodegradable and ethically produced textiles, natural silk especially wild silks such as tasar and eri is gaining renewed importance in luxury fashion, home textiles and biomedical applications.
 The global mulberry silk market alone was valued at over USD 6 billion in 2023 and is projected to expand significantly by 2030, indicating promising future opportunities.

 India is the second largest silk producer globally, contributing around 15.5% of world raw silk production (1).
 India holds a unique position in the global sericulture industry as the only country producing all four commercially known types of natural silks such as mulberry (Bombyx mori L.), Eri (Samia ricini Donovan), Tasar(Antheraea mylitta Drury) and Muga (Antheraea assamensis Helfer)(2,3).
 Each of these silk types represents distinct genetic resourcesandecological adaptations, contributing to the remarkable seribiodiversity of the nation.
 The southern regions of India predominantly cultivate mulberry silkworms due to favorable climatic and agronomic conditions (4), while the north-eastern states, particularly Assam, serve as the natural habitat for eri, tasar and muga silkworms (5).
 Assam, in particular, is globally recognized for muga silk, known as the “golden silk” of India, produced exclusively by Antheraea assamensis(6).